Internet radio: Popularity

 In 2003, revenue from online streaming music radio was US$49 million.
 By 2006, that figure rose to US$500 million.
 A February 21, 2007 "survey of 3,000 Americans released by consultancy Bridge Ratings & Research" found that "[a]s much as 19% of U.S. consumers 12 and older listen to Web-based radio stations."
 In other words, there were "some 57 million weekly listeners of Internet radio programs.
-More people listen to online radio than to satellite radio, high-definition radio, podcasts, or cell-phone-based radio combined."
+More people listen to online radio than to satellite radio, HD Radio, podcasts, or cell-phone-based radio combined."
 An April 2008 Arbitron survey showed that, in the US, more than one in seven persons aged 25–54 years old listen to online radio each week.
 In 2008, 13 percent of the American population listened to the radio online, compared to 11 percent in 2007.
 Internet radio functionality is also built into many dedicated Internet radio devices, which give an FM like receiver user experience.

 In the fourth quarter (Q4) of 2012, Pandora, TuneIn Radio, iHeart Radio, and other subscription-based and free Internet radio services accounted for nearly one quarter (23 percent) of the average weekly music listening time among consumers between the ages of 13 and 35, an increase from a share of 17 percent the previous year.

 As Internet-radio listening rose among the 13-to-35 age group, listening to AM/FM radio, which now accounts for 24 percent of music-listening time, declined 2 percentage points.
 In the 36-and-older age group, by contrast, Internet radio accounted for just 13 percent of music listening, while AM/FM radio dominated listening methods with a 41 percent share.

-As of 2017, 47% of all Americans ages 12 and older—an estimated 124 million people—said they have listened to online radio in the last month, while 36% (94 million people) have listened in the last week.
+As of 2014, 47% of all Americans ages 12 and older—an estimated 124 million people—said they have listened to online radio in the last month, while 36% (94 million people) have listened in the last week.
 These figures are up from 45% and 33%, respectively, in 2013.
 The average amount of time spent listening increased from 11 hours, 56 minutes per week in 2013 to 13 hours 19 minutes in 2014.
 As might be expected, usage numbers are much higher for teens and younger adults, with 75% of Americans ages 12–24 listening to online radio in the last month, compared to 50% of Americans ages 25–54 and 21% of Americans 55+.
 The weekly figures for the same age groups were 64%, 37% and 13%, respectively.
 In 2015, it was recorded that 53% of Americans, or 143 million people, ages 12 and up currently listen to internet radio.